rchanou/rchanou.github.io/cost-based-management.md

 This is where you would commonly be told you should do something like isolate operations that touch the filesystem into a service dependency that you then inject into every other service that uses it.
 That way you can mock out the filesystem for unit-testing.

-To rebut that, I'll simply defer to another notorious programming bugbear, David Heinemeier Hansson.
+To rebut that, I'll simply defer to another infamous programming bugbear, David Heinemeier Hansson.
 Here are some key quotes of his that I endorse, from his posts [TDD is Dead](https://dhh.dk/2014/tdd-is-dead-long-live-testing.html) and [Test-Induced Design Damage](https://dhh.dk/2014/test-induced-design-damage.html):

 > Test-first fundamentalism is like abstinence-only sex ed: An unrealistic, ineffective morality campaign for self-loathing and shaming.